People’s experience of using this service and what we found

 Why we inspected

-You can read the report from our last comprehensive inspection, by selecting the ‘all reports’ link for Woodgrange on our website at www.cqc.org.uk.
+You can read the report from our last comprehensive inspection, by selecting the ‘all reports’ link for Kingswood Court Care Home on our website at www.cqc.org.uk.

-We will continue to monitor information we receive about the service, which will help inform when we next inspect.
+We will continue to monitor the home and the intelligence we receive.
+We will work with the local authority to monitor progress.
+We will continue to monitor information we receive about the home, which will help inform when we next inspect.